Muhammad-younas123/Guide/sqlguide.md

 ### TYPES OF KEYS:

-- **primary key:**it is a colounms or set of colounms in a tablethat uniquly identifies a row(there could be only one primary key it will not be null)
+- **Primary key:**it is a colounms or set of colounms in a tablethat uniquly identifies a row(there could be only one primary key it will not be null)
 - **Foreign key:** it is a colounms or set of colounms in a table that refers to the primary key in other table.( there could be multiple foreign keys)

 ### CONSTRAINTS: